 In September 2013, a claim was filed against the Company and the University of Utah Hospital and Medical Center (UUHMC) in the Third Judicial District Court for the County of Salt Lake, State of Utah, in connection with allegations made by a ReWalk user who was injured while using ReWalk.
 The plaintiff claims that in April 2013 the ReWalk malfunctioned while transitioning from sitting to standing mode and is seeking damages totaling \$2.9 million from the Company and UUHMC for an injury she alleges was caused by such malfunction.
 The Company believes that it has valid defenses to the claim.
 The Company is currently engaged in discovery with respect to this matter.
 The Company accrued an amount in respect of the reasonably estimable probable losses from this claim.
-Nevertheless, the Company does not believe that the legal proceeding, if adversely decided against the Company, will have a material adverse effect on the Company's business, financial position, results of operations or cash flows.
+Nevertheless, the Company does not believe that the legal proceeding, if adversely decided against the Company, will have a material adverse effect on the Company's financial position.